FrankAlbella/manga_manager/README.md

 * Scans directory and finds potential doujins
 * Displays the cover image of the doujin (using the first image in the folder)
 * Displays the title of the doujin (using the name of the folder)
-* Automatically tags from nHentai
+* Automatically gathers tags from nHentai
 * Manual editing of doujin info

 ## Todo